ruszkipista/cims03-my-car/README.md

 - material type description

 ### 0.13 Measure Type
+Measure Type determines the approcah how we measure someting.
 These are the entries in the Measure Types collection:

 |Measure Type Name|Description|
 |:---------------:|:----------|